agaetr

 If you create one for another service, please contact me so I can merge it in (this repository is mirrored multiple places).

-Shorteners
+Shorteners and Archivers

 YOURLS